How to wake up at a reasonable hour

 - Depending on how long you stayed at steps (1) and (2), you may need to keep adjusting the spacings between the alarms throughout the other steps.
 For example, I’ve been aiming to get 9.5 hours of sleep, but I notice that when the “brush teeth” alarm rings, I’m still eating food most of the time.
 So decided to push my “shut down computer” to happen earlier while keeping the “brush teeth” alarm where it is, so that I get a longer warning.

 - I recommend not setting any alarms during the daytime, as I think people’s schedules are quite variable during this time (e.g. on weekdays someone might be at school or work which requires eating lunch at a certain time, but on the weekends they might eat lunch whenever).
-However, I did this any due to some medications I have to take.
+However, at one point I did this anyway due to some medications I had to take.
 I think morning/nighttime tends to be more consistent for most people.

 - I recommend not setting too many alarms, as that may make the alarms annoying.
 You don’t want the alarms to feel annoying because that makes you more likely to just reflexively turn them off without doing the thing the alarm is telling you to do.